SavuSavu/FIA/PROJECT_NOTES.md

     *   **Fix:** Implemented a direct mapping from plural job types to their singular base forms, ensuring correct property access in the gameState object.
     *   **Files Modified:** `script.js` - Updated the buyJob function to properly handle job type string manipulations.
     *   **Technical Note:** This highlights the dangers of simple string replacements for deriving object property names.
 A more robust approach using explicit mappings is less error-prone.

+*   **Mobile UI Implementation (NEW):**
+    *   **Enhancement:** The game UI has been completely redesigned with a mobile-first approach.
+    *   **Files Modified:**
+        * `style.css` - Implemented responsive design with mobile-first principles
+        * `index.html` - Adjusted structure for better mobile layout and added mobile meta tags
+        * `script.js` - Added mobile-specific behaviors and touch optimizations
+    *   **Features Added:**
+        * Bottom-positioned tab navigation for thumb accessibility on mobile
+        * Larger touch targets for all interactive elements
+        * Dark mode support based on system preferences
+        * Mobile-friendly developer overlay with close button
+        * Touch feedback for button interactions
+        * Prevention of unwanted zoom on double-tap
+    *   **Technical Note:** Using media queries with a mobile-first approach allows the layout to naturally adapt from small screens to larger ones.
+The enhanced mobile UI makes the game accessible to the 80% of users expected to play on mobile devices.

+## Sound Effects

+The game includes sound effects for clicks, purchases, and interactions, enhancing the player experience.
+Sounds can be toggled on/off.

+### Sound Sources and Attribution

+All sound effects in this project are sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) and are available under the [Mixkit Free License](https://mixkit.co/license/):

+- **coin-click.mp3** - Sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) - Coin sound effect
+- **stat-tap.mp3** - Sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) - Interface tap sound
+- **buy-job.mp3** - Sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) - Success purchase notification
+- **buy-upgrade.mp3** - Sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) - Achievement unlock
+- **error.mp3** - Sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) - Error notification
+- **level-up.mp3** - Sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) - Level up achievement
+- **prestige.mp3** - Sourced from [Mixkit.co](https://mixkit.co/free-sound-effects/) - Game win notification

+**License Information:** Per [Mixkit's Free License for Sound Effects](https://mixkit.co/license/), these assets:
+- Can be used in commercial and personal projects
+- Do not require attribution (though attribution is appreciated)
+- Are royalty-free
+- Can be used without sign-up or credentials

+While attribution is not required by the license terms, we acknowledge Mixkit.co as the source of these sound effects.
+If you wish to share or showcase this project, you may optionally tag @mixkit_co on social media or include a link to [mixkit.co](https://mixkit.co/).